-J.H.: Deer feel protected with water on three sides, and I’ve watched some big deer walk out of peninsulas.
-I’m hunting the mouth of it with a northerly or west wind.
+J.H.: Deer feel protected with water on three sides, and I've watched some big deer walk out of peninsulas.
+I might consider hunting the mouth of it.

 6. The Oxbow

 J.H.: Oxbows are similar to peninsulas.
 The best trail leading out of it could be a winner.
-Access from the southeast side and hunt with any northerly, southerly or westerly wind, depending on the specific stand location in relation to trails.
+Access from the open side and hunt with a good wind, depending on the specific stand location in relation to trails.

 7. Pinch Perfect

 J.H.: This is one of the most obvious spots on the map to me.
-It’s the perfect rut funnel.
-I expect deer to bed to the northwest, the east and on the big bluffs to the south.
-Deer might travel back and forth through there from bedding areas to the ag fields off to the west.
-I expect bucks to cruise through there during the rut.
+It's the perfect rut funnel.
+Deer might travel back and forth through there from bedding areas to the ag fields.

 8. Whitetail Junction

 J.H.: This stand location connects seven or eight fingers of timber.
 With all of that food and staging cover, there must be an epic trail intersection nearby.
 Deer probably travel this kind of terrain all season long.

 J.H.: This pinch point catches deer coming out of that bow in the river.
 Plus, there's some grassy openings or marsh there, too.
 If that spot doesn't work out, maybe the camera on the island yields a big buck.